Tony Arnerich

-Anthony John Arnerich (born December 14, 1979) is an American professional baseball bench coach for the Cleveland Guardians of Major League Baseball.
+Anthony John Arnerich (born December 14, 1979) is an American professional baseball coach who is the bench coach for the Cleveland Guardians of Major League Baseball (MLB).
 He is a former minor league baseball catcher.

 A California native, Arnerich attended college in Texas.
 After his junior year, he signed with the Kansas City Royals and played for minor league baseball teams in Iowa, Delaware, and Kansas from 2001 to 2004.
 Arnerich then joined the Florida Marlins and played minor league in North Carolina and Florida in 2004 and 2005.

 Returning to California, Arnerich began coaching college teams in 2006 and earned a bachelor's degree in 2008.
 He coached a collegiate summer team in Minnesota from 2007 to 2009.
 Arnerich joined the Mariners in 2014, and was named a hitting coach in 2022.
 In 2024, he became the team's bullpen coach, replacing Stephen Vogt.

 Early education and minor league play

 Arnerich graduated from Montgomery High School in Santa Rosa, California, in 1998.
 He attended Santa Rosa Junior College for two years and then transferred to Texas Tech University to play college baseball for the Texas Tech Red Raiders.
 After his junior season, he signed a free agent contract with the Kansas City Royals organization.
 In 2001 and 2002, Arnerich played for the Burlington Bees.
 In 2002 and 2003, he was with the Wilmington Blue Rocks, and in 2003 and 2004 it was the Wichita Wranglers.
 He played in the Florida Marlins organization before retiring as a player, with the Carolina Mudcats and Greensboro Bats in 2004, and the Jupiter Hammerheads in 2004 and 2005.

 Arnerich ended his minor league career with a .231 batting average, 8 home runs, and three stolen bases in 234 games.
 He also pitched in four games for the Hammerheads in 2004, posting a 0.82 earned run average in 11 innings pitched.